linode/docs/docs/applications/configuration-management/introductin-to-jinja/index.md

 ### Control Structures

-Jinja provides control structures common to many programming languages, like for loops, conditionals, macros and blocks.
+Jinja provides control structures common to many programming languages such as loops, conditionals, macros, and blocks.
 The use of control structures within Salt states allow for fine-grained control of state execution flow.

 **For Loops**